lee-orr/bevy-game-jam-template/README.md

 This is a simple bevy template providing scaffolding for creating a game jam game.
 It basically sets up some asset loading, menus, and some common crates for later use, as well as some VS Code tasks & Github Actions for building and deploying the game.

-To see a web build of this set up - you can check it out here: lee-orr.github.io/bevy-game-jam-template/
+To see a web build of this set up - you can check it out [here](https://lee-orr.github.io/bevy-game-jam-template/)

 ## Crates Used